ejduwell/batchScratcher/README.md

 | `rxivMatlabCode_v5.sh`     | Bash function called by 'rxivMatlabPrjctDir4RemoteJob.m' for preparing copies of a local project directory, pushing it to the cluster's scratch, and submitting scripts to run there remotely as batch jobs                 |
 | `mirror2cluster/`            | Sub-directory where other specified local project directories are copied an compressed prior to pushing to the remote cluster  |

+## Usage

+To use this code:

+1. Open MATLAB
+2. Add the root project folder to your MATLAB path (if not already done)
+3. Locate and run the main entry-point script(s) — found in the top level of the folder (e.g., `submitBatchClstrJobMain.m`).
+4.

-### To use batchScratcher to submit a batch job, first open 'submitBatchClstrJobMain.m' and update the parameters under the 'Set Pars' section:
+### First open 'submitBatchClstrJobMain.m' and update the parameters under the 'Set Pars' section:

 ```matlab
 %% Set Pars